zackbradys/fleet/README.md

   - For Rancher Longhorn, use the label: `longhorn=enabled`
   - For Rancher NeuVector, use the label: `neuvector=enabled`
   - For Rancher Monitoring, use the label: `monitoring=enabled`
+  - For Rancher Logging, use the label: `monitoring=enabled`
+  - For Rancher KubeWarden, use the label: `kubewarden=enabled`

 ### Fleet Local and Fleet Default